 You can also go for startup promotion through banners and billboards.
 They are hard to track but great for awareness and building credibility .
 Most digital companies resort to offline marketing to build credibility and trust among their users.

-This is the complete list of customer acquisition strategies.
+This is the complete list of new customer acquisition strategies.
 You can use it to step up your growth.
 The best way to use these strategies is by testing them all.
 See which of these works for your startup and then stick with it.

 Have something to add to this article?
 Comment below.